 Interest and bank charges represent expenses for the Company's bank obligations, interest related to capital leases and amortization of debt issuance costs.
-The increase in these expenses for the three months ended May 31, 2016 is primarily due to interest expense related to the Company's outstanding construction mortgage, which was entered into during the second quarter of Fiscal 2016 in order to finance the construction of the Company's manufacturing facility and executive offices in Lake Nona, FL.
-This mortgage was not outstanding during the three months ended May 31, 2015.
+The increase in these expenses for the nine months ended November 30, 2016 is primarily due to interest expense related to the Company's outstanding Florida mortgage, which was entered into during the second quarter of Fiscal 2016 in order to finance the construction of the Company's manufacturing facility and executive offices in Lake Nona, FL.
+This mortgage was entered into in July 2015 and was not outstanding during much of the nine months ended November 30, 2015.
+During the three and nine months ended November 30, 2016, the Company also carried a higher outstanding balance on its Amended Credit Facility as compared to the prior year periods and as such, incurred higher interest charges related to this facility.

 Equity in income of equity investees represents the Company's share of income from its 50% non-controlling ownership interest in ASA Electronics LLC and Subsidiaries ("ASA").
-The increase in income for the three months ended May 31, 2016 was a result of an improvement in ASA's product mix.
+The increase in income for the three and nine months ended November 30, 2016 was a result of an improvement in ASA's product mix.